Chili Township, Hancock County, Illinois

 Chili Township is one of twenty-four townships in Hancock County, in the U.S. state of Illinois.
 As of the 2020 census, its population was 630 and it contained 268 housing units.

+History

+Chili Township was one of the original 19 townships of Hancock County, receiving its name and boundaries in a report submitted to the county commissioners in February 1850.
+It took its name from Carthage, the county seat.
+At the time, Chili was the township's sole postal community; Bowen (originally Chili Centre) was not established until 1857.

+As originally drawn, the township covered all of Town 3 North Range 6 West of the fourth principal meridian, as well as the south half of the survey township to the north.
+In 1854, the northern half-township was taken away to form Harmony Township.

 Geography

 According to the 2021 census gazetteer files, Chili Township has a total area of 37.79 sqmi, of which 37.77 sqmi (or 99.93%) is land and 0.03 sqmi (or 0.07%) is water.